up-csi/rfc-modules/src/rfc/rfc-02.typ

 = Content Management
 == Type Validation
-For projects that deal with local JSON or dynamically loaded content, it is a MUST to type validate incoming JSON to prevent type errors and other undefined and unexpected behavior.
-Thus, schemas and types for these JSON MUST be declared and these JSON MUST be parsed through the appropriate schema to validate the JSON.
+For projects that deal with local JSON or dynamically loaded content, the incoming JSON data MUST be validated at runtime to prevent type errors and other undefined and unexpected behavior.
+Thus, schemas and types for these JSON MUST be declared and these JSON values MUST be defined and MUST be parsed via the appropriate schemas for validation.

-Moreover, #link("https://www.typescriptlang.org/play/?target=1&e=4#example/objects-and-arrays")[types are _stripped_ away when TypeScript code is transpiled to JavaScript].
-Thus, TypeScript doesn't _exist_ at runtime.
+The rationale behind this guideline is because #link("https://www.typescriptlang.org/play/?target=1&e=4#example/objects-and-arrays")[types are _stripped_ away when TypeScript code is transpiled to JavaScript].
+TypeScript doesn't actually _exist_ at runtime.
 Thus, it is a MUST to use a schema-declaration and validation library which ensures type checks at _runtime_.
-The RECOMMENDED library for this is `valibot`.
+The RECOMMENDED library for this is #link("https://valibot.dev/")[`valibot`].

 == Database
 #link("https://www.postgresql.org/")[PostgreSQL] is the RECOMMENDED option for a database due to familiarity, scalability, and extensibility.

 == Content Management System
 Some of the most popular content management systems (CMSs) today pack the content management with the content presentation.
-To avoid the pitfalls of such systems (e.g. lack of freedom and flexibility, slower performance with higher volumes of content, and security issues), it is highly RECOMMENDED to _decouple_ the frontend from the backend and use a _headless CMS_ instead.
+To avoid the pitfalls of such systems (e.g., lack of freedom and flexibility, slower performance with higher volumes of content, and security issues), it is highly RECOMMENDED to _decouple_ the front-end from the back-end and use a _headless CMS_ instead.

 Further, due to its ease-of-use, PostgreSQL integration, and free self-hosting (provided the organization's *revenue is under 5 million US dollars*), #link("https://directus.io/")[Directus] is highly RECOMMENDED to be used in projects where CMSs are needed.